 Wow!
 Now that’s quite a list!

-In conclusion, we’d love to hear from you if you have any “best kept secrets” or great free things to do in Frederick Md during the summer.
+In conclusion, we’d love to hear from you if you have any “best kept secrets” or awesome things to do over the Summer in Frederick Md.

-For more FREE stuff and things for your kids to do, check out our posts on:
+For lists of FREE things to do, check out these posts: